 I leave my house and walk around town, speaking with the local denizens.
 They all tell me helpful things, like "technology is incredible!" and "signs are useful, aren't they?"
 The girl who speaks of signs and their inherent usefulness is standing confusedly in front of one that reads, "Trainer Tips: press start to open the menu".
 And although this did seem like the most logical thing to do after pressing L and R for help, I wasn't about to let my 10 year-old girl start playing with her start button in public.
 This is a family game, dammit.

 Another sign identifies the village I'm currently in as "Pallet Town" and then goes on to say, "shades of your journey await".
 This is a precursor to many, many bad puns throughout the course of the game, and also possibly a drug reference.
 Moreover, it's the first written notice I've encountered that doesn't instruct me to press imaginary buttons to make nonsensical things happen.

-Shitwad doesn't seem horribly concerned about me going through his grandfather's personal email, and appears far more interested in making snide, dismissive remarks towards me.
+Shitwad doesn't seem horribly concerned about me going through his grandfather's personal email, and appears far more interested in making snide, dismissive remarks toward me.
 He tells me that his grandfather isn't there, a statement which no doubt made Captain Obvious beam with pride.
-I turn to leave before his mind-blowing observations turn towards the anatomical differences between us.
+I turn to leave before his mind-blowing observations turn toward the anatomical differences between us.